chrisweb/freeMusic.zone/documentation/features.md

 * remote, use the app on a tablet or phone as a remote for another session of the app on a desktop or tv, login into both apps with same account, pub sub sync the state of both apps for that account
 * video paylist, jamendo playlist 2 youtube, create a playlist of jamendo tracks, then a script checks if those videos exist on youtube (via youtube search api?) and create a videos playlist based on the jamendo playlist
-* drive playlist, google drive download / backup, download tracks directly into your google drive account or backup entire playlists
+* playlist 2 google drive, google drive download / backup, download tracks directly into your google drive account or backup entire playlists
 * hot or not for songs, like or dislike it (add to playlist), swipe for next song, the app suggests a song if you dont like you swipe if you like you listen until the end and then next song gets played
 * tag playlists with moods or "time of the day", then make a page that shows the user playlists based on time of the day or the mood he has set in his profile
 * user points, give user points, achievements, badges for certain actions they can perform in the app
-* show concerts based on the browser api location
+* show concerts based on the browser location API

 ## Nice to have, but probably not enough time